 These lithium-metal batteries have high lithium content and must follow more stringent shipping requirements than Li-ion of the same Ah.
 (See BU-704a: Shipping Lithium-based Batteries by air) Because of the high specific energy, special care must be taken in handling these cells.

 When charging an SLA with over-voltage, current limiting must be applied to protect the battery.
 Always set the current limit to the lowest practical setting and observe the battery voltage and temperature during charge.

 In case of rupture, leaking electrolyte or any other cause of exposure to the electrolyte, flush with water immediately.
 If eye exposure occurs, flush with water for 15 minutes and consult a physician immediately.

-Wear approved gloves when touching electrolyte, lead and cadmium.
-On exposure to skin, flush with water immediately.
+Wear approved gloves when touching the electrolyte, lead and cadmium.
+On exposure to the skin, flush with water immediately.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.